grubwieser/Datalake-training/README.md

 ## 4 - Create a dataproc cluster using Dataproc Hub

 1) When the instance is running, click the "OPEN JUPYTERLAB" link on the Notebooks instances page to access the instance.
-2) In the cluster's configuration select standard-cluster and the appropriate zone.
+2) In the cluster's configuration select cluster-config and the appropriate zone.
 Click Start.

 ## 4 - Launch JupyterLab